Best white wine selections for 2025

 California white wine and other wine regions in the USA

-The Napa Valley and Sonoma areas are famous for their rich and balanced whites, ranging from fruity to buttery.
-Washington and New York (Finger Lakes) are also gaining recognition, with fresh and mineral Rieslings.
-In recent years, California producers have been crafting fresher unoaked Chardonnay, drawing inspiration in particular from Burgundy styles.
+The Napa Valley and Sonoma regions are famous for their rich and balanced whites offering both fruity expressions and fuller, buttery styles.
+Washington and New York’s Finger Lakes regions are also gaining recognition with fresh and mineral Rieslings.
+In recent years, many California wine makers have been crafting fresher unoaked Chardonnay, drawing inspiration from the refined Burgundy styles.

 Region Top to Try Characteristics

-• Alto Adige undoubtedly stands out as the most renowned region for its whites: fresh, elegant, and aromatic.
+• Alto Adige undoubtedly stands out as the most renowned region for its fresh elegant and aromatic whites.

-• Sicily shines with its sun-drenched white wines: rich, expressive, and infused with the warmth of the Mediterranean.
+• Sicily shines with its sun drenched white wines that are rich, expressive and infused with the warmth of the Mediterranean.

 White wines from France: the fine technique behind every bottle

-Among the world’s top wines, French wine makers undoubtedly take the top spot!
-The wine regions of France offer elegant, premium whites with unique characteristics.
+French wine makers undoubtedly take the top spot crafting the world’s finest white wines!
+France’s wine regions offer elegant, premium elegant whites with unique characteristics.
 Here are just a few examples:

-• Burgundy: the main home of elegant and complex Chardonnay.
+• Burgundy: is the main home of elegant and complex Chardonnay.

-• Loire Valley: it’s the Sancerre wine region, producing fresh mineral Sauvignon Blanc.
+• Loire Valley: it’s the Sancerre wine region, producing fresh mineral wines from Sauvignon Blanc grapes.

-• Alsace: with aromatic grapes giving life to Riesling and Gewürztraminer
+• Alsace: shines with aromatic grapes giving life to Riesling and Gewürztraminer.

-• Bordeaux: complex whites like Sémillon and Sauvignon Blanc
+• Bordeaux: is the region of complex whites like Sémillon and Sauvignon Blanc.

 German white wine

-Just like in the rest of Europe, German white wine is highly regarded by both wine lovers and experts.
-Known for their balance, freshness, and impressive aging potential, these wines truly stand out.
+Just like in the rest of Europe, German white wine is highly regarded for balance, freshness and impressive aging potential.

 Here are three picks selected by our team of wine experts: